Leovidal/startup-tool/README.md

 #StartUp Tool
 ===========

 StartUp Tool is open source project for startups and entrepreneurs.
 The philosophy of the project is to be free and easy for use.
+Main goal

 Planned tools:
 - Business Model Canvas - in progress